theinvoicingcompany/eConnect-API/readme.md

-EConnect API Client
+EConnect API Client (Deprecated)
 =========
 This library makes it easier to connect to the EConnect platform.
+This library is based on the old eVerbinding API V1.
+The API V1 is deprecated.

 Platform API documentation:
 * [API HELP]